lemon-codes/ScreenShotScavenger/README.md

 * BMP

 ## Usage
+Before using ScreenShotScavenger, a client must import the required classes/interfaces.
+Exactly which imports are required will vary with each use case.
+Shown below is list of the imports required to execute the usage examples which follow.
+For a complete list of ScreenShotScavenger's exports, see the javadoc.

+    import codes.lemon.sss.Scavenger; // ScreenShotScavenger
+    import codes.lemon.sss.ExampleUsage;  // a basic example client import codes.lemon.sss.scrapers.DiskScraper;  // supplies images stored on disk import codes.lemon.sss.results.ResultData;  // stores details of a result

+Other noteworthy classes/interfaces exported by ScreenShotScavenger are:

+    import codes.lemon.sss.scraper.Scraper;  // implementations of this interface can be used to supply images to Scavenger import codes.lemon.sss.hunter.HunterFactory; // implementations of this interface can be used to supply Hunter instances to Scavenger import codes.lemon.sss.hunter.Hunter;  // implementations of this interface can be used by Scavanger to analyse images for sensitive data import codes.lemon.sss.result.ResultManager;  // implementations of this interface can be used by Scavenger to process and log results import codes.lemon sss.OCREngine; // implementations of this interface can be used by Scavenger to extract text visible in images.

+As you may have noticed, some components are contained within subpackages of `codes.lemon.sss`.
+These are components which are likely to grow in complexity and in number of implementations.
+The subpackages are as follows; `codes.lemon.sss.scrapers`, `codes.lemon.sss.hunters` and `codes.lemon.sss.results`.
+For full details see documentation.

-To run an example usage which hunts for 50 images hosted at prnt.sc before printing and saving results use:
+To run an example usage which hunts for 20 images hosted at prnt.sc before printing and saving results use:

-    ExampleUsage example = new ExampleUsage();<br />
+    ExampleUsage example = new ExampleUsage();
     example.run();

 To manually instantiate a new Scavenger instance, the Builder must be used.
 This allows the